biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 output: hugodown::md_document
 title: "Code Club S02E03: R Markdown"
 subtitle: "Text + Code + Output"
-summary: "In session of Code Club, we'll learn about Markdown syntax and some of the great functionality of R Markdown."
+summary: "In this session of Code Club, we'll learn about Markdown syntax and some of the great functionality of R Markdown."
 authors: [michael-broe]
 tags: [codeclub, markdown, rmarkdown]
 date: "2021-09-02"